Systems Operations in Health and Humanitarian Response

 How You Will Benefit

-- Participants will receive readings, case studies, spreadsheet files, and lecture slides.
+Readings, case studies, spreadsheet files and lecture slides